 Recent research projects

 Recent research has examined droplet dispersion around non-invasive ventilation, oxygen and nebuliser therapy in pandemic flu and other airborne disease (DH NIHR pandemic flu grant), assessed the effects of obstructive sleep apnoea on cognitive function, and examined innovative modes of ventilation including autotitrating non-invasive ventilation, and adaptive servo ventilation in patients with heart failure.
-She is currently carrying out an NIHR CLAHRC-funded randomised controlled trial of telemonitoring in heart and lung failure, and is developing an ‘intelligent’ oxygen delivery system in a joint project with the bioengineering department, Imperial College.
+She is currently carrying out an NIHR CLAHRC-funded randomised controlled trial of telemonitoring in heart and lung failure, and is developing an ‘intelligent’ oxygen delivery system in a joint project with the bioengineering department, Imperial College London.

 She is the organiser and speaker at European and US courses and symposia on NIV, including European Respiratory Society Postgraduate Courses on NIV.
 She was a member of the Consensus Conference on Standards of Care in Spinal Muscular Atrophy and Congenital Muscular Dystrophy in 2010, and has formulated guidelines for the management of children with congenital myasthenia syndromes 2010, and is a member of British Thoracic Society guideline group for respiratory care of children with neuromuscular disease 2012.
 She has taught on postgraduate courses at the American Thoracic Society Congress, Philadelphia 2013 and Gulf Thoracic Congress, Dubai, 2014 and is a keynote speaker at the Malaysian Thoracic Society Congress 2014.